matthew-dong-dev/ICS-research/dev-notes/data-notes.md

     - currently outputted in Classes_2011_2018?
     - different versions of Run's & Chris' APIs?
 1. Course API - keep credit restriction and prerequisite course information when querying Course API - save to two tsvs and make available to researchers via data repo (zach wants to incorporate the API scripts into the pipeline)
-1. Update the models code to use pipeline Classes data instead of fixed Classes_2011_2018 data
+1. Update the models code to use pipeline Classes data instead of Classes_2011_2018 data

 ## Current state of Data-AskOski